 If you can, I’d consider adding keywords to your page titles.
 To further help your local SEO include your region or city in the name.

-For blog or news articles you can still use this technique as it narrows down your expertise to your local area.
+For blogs or news articles you can still use this technique as it narrows down your expertise to your local area.

 How to add keywords to your page